 - h. act or Appear as an attorney in: (1) any litigation in which the County is a party or complainant that involves torts, civil rights, contracts, or eminent domain, except on behalf of the County or himself of herself; or (2) any other matter in which the County is a party or complainant that would constitute a violation of the New York State Rules of Professional Conduct. - 2.
 No partnership, unincorporated association, corporation or any other entity owned or controlled by a County Officer or Employee shall Appear Before any County department or Agency which employs such County Officer or Employee except on behalf of the County or itself. - 3.
-Nothing in this Local Law shall be construed to prohibit a County Officer or Employee or any other Person from receiving a County service or benefit or using a County facility which is generally available to residents or to a class of residents in the County. - 4.
-Nothing in this Local Law shall be construed to prohibit a County Officer or Employee from performing any ministerial act. - 5.
-Nothing in this Local Law shall be construed to prohibit an unpaid member of a County Agency from acting or appearing for a third party regarding a matter unrelated to the business of their County Agency, nor prohibit a County Officer or Employee who is an elected Public Official of another governmental entity from acting or appearing in their official capacity on behalf of such other governmental entity.
+Nothing in this Local Law shall be construed to prohibit a County Officer or Employee or any other Person from receiving a County service or benefit or using a County facility which is generally available to residents or to a class of residents in the County.

-- 6. Nothing in this Local Law shall be construed to prohibit an unpaid member of an advisory County board, bureau, council, committee, or commission from acting or appearing for a third party regarding a contract with the County when such member has no power or duty to: - a. negotiate, prepare, authorize or approve the contract or authorize or approve payment thereunder; - b. audit bills or claims under the contract; or - c. appoint a County Officer or Employee who has any of the powers or duties set forth above. - 7.
-Nothing in this Local Law shall be construed to prohibit a County Officer or Employee from serving in an unpaid capacity as an officer or director of a non-profit or governmental entity, when such service is in furtherance of the official duties of the County Officer or Employee.
+- 4. Nothing in this Local Law shall be construed to prohibit a County Officer or Employee from performing any ministerial act. - 5.
+Nothing in this Local Law shall be construed to prohibit an unpaid member of a County Agency from acting or appearing for a third party regarding a matter unrelated to the business of their County Agency, nor prohibit a County Officer or Employee who is an elected Public Official of another governmental entity from acting or appearing in their official capacity on behalf of such other governmental entity. - 6.
+Nothing in this Local Law shall be construed to prohibit an unpaid member of an advisory County board, bureau, council, committee, or commission from acting or Appearing for a third party regarding a contract with the County when such member has no power or duty on behalf of the County to: - a. negotiate, prepare, authorize or approve the contract or authorize or approve payment thereunder; - b. audit bills or claims under the contract; or - c. appoint a County Officer or Employee who has any of the powers or duties set forth above. - 7.
+Nothing in this Local Law shall be construed to prohibit a County Officer or Employee from serving in an unpaid capacity as an officer or director of a non-profit or governmental entity, when such service is in furtherance of the official duties of the County Officer or Employee. - 8.
+Nothing in this Local Law shall be construed to prohibit a member of a County advisory board, bureau, council, committee, or commission (collectively Advisory Body), who was selected to serve on the Advisory Body due to involvement in a particular industry, or employment by a particular entity, from taking action on a matter before the Advisory Body which has the potential to benefit or result in additional revenues to the industry or entity, provided such action is not binding on the County and is subject to further County approval.